Ludwig Van Beethoven (1770–1827)

 The text is excerpted from the hymn “An die Freude” (To Joy) by German dramatist, poet, and literary theorist Friedrich von Schiller (1759-1805).
 Beethoven had wanted to set the text as early as 1790.
 Its sentiments accord with Beethoven’s liberal ideas, seen in other works such as the Third Symphony, Fidelio, and the music for Egmont.
 The most famous phrase from the poem is “alle Menschen werden Brüder,” all men will be brothers.
 It is Schiller’s line—coupled of course with the majesty of Beethoven’s theme—that has made the Ode to Joy the symbol for democracy and freedom through much of the developed world.

 There are so many recordings of this piece that you can usually just choose your favorite conductor, orchestra, or chorus and find a suitable recording.
-If you’re in Houston, the best place to look is Joel’s Classical Shop (4010 Bissonnet at Wesleyan).
 If you want something a bit different, try a recording that uses instruments as they were in Beethoven’s day (modern symphony orchestras use modern versions of these instruments).
 Some examples of “period instrument” recordings include John Eliot Gardiner and the Orchestre révolutionnaire et romantique, Roger Norrington and the London Classical Players, and Christopher Hogwood with the Academy of Ancient Music (this last in a boxed set of all nine symphonies).

 More Pieces to Explore